koureasstavros/TheLittleBaby/documentation/information.md

 ## 📖 Terminology

+This section defines key terms used throughout the content, ensuring clarity and consistency.
+Whether you're new to the topic or just need a quick refresher, these definitions will help you navigate the material with confidence.

 🧠 **Core Concepts**

 **Transformer** – The backbone of most LLMs.
 It processes input all at once (not word-by-word) using a technique called self-attention, which helps the model understand relationships between words.